Ontario Workplace Injury Lawyers

 Most injured workers in Ontario will have three options for compensation when it comes to workplace injuries.
 People may be eligible for anywhere from one to all three kinds of the following claims:

-- Workers’ compensation benefits – Workers’ compensation benefits are available through both California state and federal law.
-Most employees in the private sector can file for California worker’s compensation benefits.
+- Workers’ Compensation Benefits — These are available through both California state and federal law.
+Most employees in the private sector can file for California workers’ compensation benefits.
 Government employees, as well as workers in some high-risk occupations, may seek benefits through federal programs.

-- Social Security disability benefits – Social Security disability benefits are only paid to workers with substantial work histories.
+- Social Security Disability Benefits — These benefits are only paid to workers with substantial work histories.
 People can apply for Social Security Disability Insurance (SSDI) while receiving workers’ compensation benefits, and they may qualify for both.
 The Supplemental Security Income (SSI) program also provides monthly payments to people with disabilities or blindness who have income and resources below specific financial limits.

-- Personal injury compensation – Personal injury actions are available for workers in Ontario who suffer injuries because of the negligence of other parties or product defects.
+- Personal Injury Compensation — This type of compensation is available for workers in Ontario who suffer injuries because of the negligence of other parties or product defects.
 Workers’ compensation insurance customarily prohibits personal injury lawsuits against employers, with a few exceptions.

 What Workers’ Compensation Covers